asantra1/devops-challenge-master/README.md

 ## Deploying

 The overall project has been divided into 3 sub projects which are mentioned below.
 1. tf-bootstrap folder contains the terraform code to create the s3 bucket, dynamo db for terraform state.
-This project maintains the terraform state locally and should be accessed by Admins only to create the terraform state remote backend configuration onetime.
+This project maintains the terraform state locally and should be accessed by Admins only to create the terraform state remote backend configuration one time.
 2. The root folder contains the terraform code to
    - Provision EKS cluster using node groups.
    - The helm charts of the 2048 application.